 There is no practical STD testing for genital warts – you either have them or you don’t.
 Rarely, the diagnosis be uncertain, however, and biopsy may be performed.

-There is also no practical screening test for genital herpes (when there are no lesions) because 80% of people test positive on a blood test to past exposure to the HPV virus.
+There is also no practical screening test for genital herpes in people without symptoms because 80% of people test positive on a blood test to past exposure to the HPV virus.
 However, active lesions are easily tested with a swab for viral DNA.
 There are two types of HSV: Type 1 and Type 2.
 A swab will distinguish the two types.
 Type 1 Herpes virus is the classical cause of cold sores (around or inside the mouth).
 Type 2 HSV is the classical “genital” type.
 There is a lot of overlap, and both types can cause mouth or genital herpes.

 There are situations when a blood test for Herpes may be useful.
 Let’s take a common scenario of somebody with recurrent genital herpes who is concerned about passing it on to their partner.
 In this example, the person with recurrent genital herpes has a blood test and is positive for Type 2 antibody.
 Their partner is offered a blood test.
 The partner who tests negative for Type 2 HSV would then be susceptible to infection.
 Based on these results, the person with recurrent herpes may wish to take daily anti-viral medication and thereby reduce the risk of transmission to the partner.

-The urine test is collected differently from a “mid stream urine” and it’s important that the sample is correctly taken.
-The urine sample is a “first pass” sample.
-It’s not the urine from the bladder that matters.
+The urine sample is a ‘first pass’ sample.
 The idea is for the urine to flush through any bugs hiding in the urethra (the end of the urinary tract).
-Therefore, the urine is collected at least 2 hours after you last went – or the first sample of the day.
-Only the first portion of urine is collected.
-Fill the container until it’s at least a third full.
-Put the sample in the fridge if there is a delay between collecting the sample and dropping it off at your local pathology provider.
-You may also drop the sample off at the clinic.
+Therefore, the urine is collected at least 20 minutes after you last went.
+Only the first part of the urine is collected.
+Fill the container to around a third full (20 to 30mls).
+You then empty the rest of your bladder into the toilet.

-Women also have the choice of a self taken vaginal swab or a first pass urine sample.
+A self-taken vaginal swab is more sensitive than a urine test in women.
 The self taken dry swab is simply inserted around 2-3 inches into the vagina and gently rotated for around half a minute.
 The clinic will provide you with the swab and form and drop the sample off at your chosen pathology provider.
-The swab has a higher pick-up rate for chlamydia and is now the preferred method for chlamydia screening in women.

 What type of STD blood test does the laboratory perform?